mlflow/mlflow/docs/source/projects.rst

   ``MLProject`` file.
 For more information, see the :ref:`project-directories` and :ref:`MLProject File <mlproject-file>` sections.

+.. _project-docker-container-environments:

 Docker Containers
   You can also run MLflow Projects inside
   `Docker containers <https://www.docker.com/resources/what-container>`_.
-When you run an MLflow Project that specifies a Docker image, MLflow executes the image, mounts the project directory in the resulting container at ``/mlflow/projects/code``, and invokes the project entry point in the container. :ref:`Runs <concepts>` and :ref:`Experiments <organizing-runs-in-experiments>` created by the project are saved to the tracking server specified by your :ref:`tracking URI <where-runs-are-recorded>`.
+When you run an MLflow Project that specifies a Docker image, MLflow executes the image, mounts the project directory in the resulting container at ``/mlflow/projects/code``, and invokes the project entry point in the container.

+  Environment variables, such as ``MLFLOW_TRACKING_URI``, are propagated inside the Docker container during project execution.
+Additionally, :ref:`Runs <concepts>` and :ref:`Experiments <organizing-runs-in-experiments>` created by the project are saved to the tracking server specified by your :ref:`tracking URI <where-runs-are-recorded>`.
+When running against a local tracking URI, MLflow will mount the host system's tracking directory (e.g., a local ``mlruns`` directory) inside the container so that metrics, parameters, and artifacts logged during project execution are accessible afterwards.

   See `here <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ for an example of an MLflow project with a Docker environment.